High Blood Pressure: Nutrition Tips

 Potassium, calcium, and magnesium

 To get enough of these nutrients, eat a balanced diet that contains plenty of fresh fruits, vegetables, dairy foods, and whole grains.
-Most people do not need to take dietary supplements.
+Most people do not need to take dietary supplements to get enough potassium, calcium, and magnesium.

 Good sources of potassium